wp-plugins/mcafee-secure/readme.txt

 == Frequently Asked Questions ==

-= What is McAfee SECURE Lite? =
+= What do you get with the free version of McAfee SECURE certification? =

-McAfee SECURE Lite is a free service we offer to Shopify, WordPress and cPanel sites.
 Once your site is certified, the McAfee SECURE trustmark will display on your website, which lets your customers know the site they're on is part of the SECURE web.
-With the Lite service, the first 500 visitors/month will see the trustmark.
+With the free service, the first 500 visitors/month will see the trustmark.
 After your site reaches the 500 visitor limit, the trustmark will not be displayed for the remainder of the month.
 The trustmark will reappear at the beginning of the following month and your visitor count will start over at zero.

 = How do you define 500 visitors? =